 Steph Seki—Bass and Vocals

 Out of the primordial soup comes A Primitive Evolution.
 (A.P.E.)
-Given the gift of sentience they are here to create a constantly evolving soundtrack to our world using rocks, hardwood and metal.
-Now developing their next mutation with some electrifying input from the mind of Ian D'Sa from Billy Talent, Brett Carruthers, Stephany Seki and Stu Dead invite you to witness their latest musical expression.
+Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world using their brand of dark electronic metal.
+They are now undergoing their next mutation with the production of their latest album Becoming.
+Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with writer/producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
+The band has partnered with Metropolis Records to unleash Becoming unto the world.
 Known to be raw and visceral with soul and beauty A Primitive Evolution is best consumed live and/or at extremely loud volumes.

 Some things that were written about them: